 Within the overall budgetary performance there were a number of variances, both positive and negative, and the major variances are highlighted below.

 There is a saving of £143k relating to salaries.
-This has arisen as a result of single status being implemented later than estimated, costs being below budgeted expenditure levels, and a higher level of vacancies due to the ongoing reconfiguration of the service.
+This has arisen as a result of a higher level of vacancies arising than anticipated due to the ongoing reconfiguration of the service.